Mayhem (band): 2008–2015: Blasphemer's departure and Esoteric Warfare

-2016–2020: Live album, Lords of Chaos Film and Daemon
+2016–2020: Live album, Lords of Chaos film and Daemon

 A live recording of De Mysteriis Dom Sathanas (DMDS Alive) was released in 2016.

 Later that year, a film about the band, Lords of Chaos (based on the book of the same name), premiered at the Sundance Film Festival, directed by Jonas Åkerlund, further propelling the group into the media spotlight.
 While the film received mixed reviews from both critics and fans, band members Necrobutcher and Csihar strongly objected to the movie, despite initially granting the rights to use the band's songs.
 In several interviews, the two argued that the film presented a one-sided perspective of the story, particularly criticizing its failure to depict the deteriorating relationship between Euronymous and Dead in the year leading up to the latter's suicide in April 1991.

+The band toured North America with Immolation and Black Anvil as support in the fall of 2017.
 In 2018, the band released a remixed and remastered version of A Grand Declaration of War.

 Mayhem's sixth studio album, Daemon, was released on 25 October 2019 through Century Media Records.
 Three singles—Worthless Abominations Destroyed, Of Worms and Ruins, and Falsified and Hated—were released in advance of the album.
 The album is characterized by a return to the more traditional style of black metal reminiscent of De Mysteriis, containing 10 new songs along with two bonus tracks and several covers, including a tribute to Dead's former band Morbid.
 A music video for "Falsified and Hated" was released on 7 November and features imagery of what appears to be a shaking tent ritual, including a scene of a heart being cut open.
 Ziggy Jonas Rasmusson, a graffiti artist, contributed to the design.

 In 2020, it was announced that drummer Tony Laureano would temporarily fill in for Hellhammer on the Decibel Magazine Tour due to Hellhammer suffering from a shoulder injury.
 However, the tour was ultimately canceled due to the COVID-19 pandemic.